Bump stocks and trigger activators increase the rate of fire of semiautomatic weapons to act like machine guns. They have no place in our communities.

 Maryland

-“Rapid fire trigger activator” means any device, including a removable manual or power-driven activating device, constructed so that, when installed in or attached to a firearm:
+“Rapid fire activator” means any device, including a removable manual or power-driven activating device, constructed so that, when installed in or attached to a firearm:

-• the rate at which the trigger is activated increases; or
+- the rate at which the trigger is activated increases; or

-• the rate of fire increases.15
+- the rate of fire increases; and

 Violation of this section is a misdemeanor.
 Maryland offers an exception to this restriction for those who have applied for authorization from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) before October 1, 2018.
-Effective October 1, 2019, this exception will apply only to those who have received authorization from the ATF by that date.16
+Effective October 1, 2019, this exception will apply only to those who have received authorization from the ATF by that date.17

 Massachusetts